Next up in this “Things You Don’t Learn in Bible College” series is the art of counting money.

 Double-check your work.
 When it comes to money, it is sticky, dirty, and gross.
 No, this is not a public service announcement for washing your hands.
 What I mean is that money can easily stick together.
 I am often finding dollar bills stuck behind another.
 So, do yourself a favor, and double-check your count.
 In fact, a triple-check is not a bad thing at all.
 We are human, and we make mistakes.

 Let the technology work for you.
 While they are not the fanciest things, spreadsheets are meant to keep you organized.
 It doesn’t take long to setup a simple spreadsheet within something like Excel or Google.
 Then, each time you receive some money from a family, input the person’s name, how much you received, and the date you received it.
 Not only does this cover yourself if any issues arise, it will also help those who are on your church’s finance team.
 If you want to go further, there are more software options that allow you to do more.
 One of my favorites is Managed Missions, which allows you to track money and more for mission trips.

 I know that you probably didn’t learn these things in Bible college.
 At least, I didn’t.
 And I know you probably don’t make a ton of money, so you’re probably not accustomed to counting money at home.
 Hopefully, though, these few tips will help you become a better counter of the green-backs.

-This is the third post of this blog series.
+This is the fourth post of this blog series.
 The overall purpose is to be both fun and informative about the “practical” side of youth ministry that people often leave out of a standard Bible college curriculum.
 I’ve got a small list of things to talk about, but I’m still trying to figure out if this should be merely an fun rant-style or if I should actually “teach” what I am talking about.
 So… What do you think?
 Let me know in the comments below.